-We do not currently have filtering, field validations, and other 3rd party integrations, import, lead conversion, bulk-edit, merge, or global search.
+- We do not currently have field validations, 3rd party integrations, import, lead conversion, bulk-edit, merge, or global search for connect fields.

 The Connect Fields feature allows you to create a custom relationship between a single record and multiple other records.
 If you need to go beyond using the 'Related' section of a record profile to define why these records are related, or if you need to create a 1:many relationship between records, connect fields are here for you.

 For example, you can use connect fields to indicate the relationship between a manager and his/her direct reports.
 Other common examples for connect fields include keeping track of referrals, parent and child companies, multiple opportunity owners, investors, and more.
 Using Connect fields can help you save time keeping track of relationships since it only requires one data entry.